wildtreetech/CRUMBS/board/README.md

 Logs temperature and humidity, sends it to a REST end point like `server/simple.py` when it has connectivity.
 Otherwise stores the data in flash memory until it can send it again.
 Remember to adjust the wifi settings to suit your wifi.
+This depends on `urequests.py` so add it to the flash memory as well.